 Court(s): District of Maryland, 4th Circuit Court of Appeals

 As of today, the executive order removing about a dozen federal agencies from coverage of the labor statute is in effect, including at agencies represented by NTEU.
 As we continue to fight the President’s unlawful action, dues withholding may continue to start and stop.
-Your membership will not be terminated while litigation continues and we fight to restore dues withholding.
+Your membership will not be terminated while litigation continues, and we fight to restore dues withholding.

-NTEU’s Challenge to Barg.
-Unit Exclusions
+NTEU’s Challenge to March 27 Order Excluding Barg.
+Units

 Case name: NTEU v.
 Trump et al.